-Rochelle holds a B.S. in psychology and her Association Montessori Internationale (AMI) diploma from the Maria Montessori Institute in London.
+Rochelle holds a Bachelor’s in psychology and her Association Montessori Internationale (AMI) diploma from the Maria Montessori Institute in London.
 She fell in love with Montessori when she started in an administrative role at a Montessori school over nine years ago.
-She then jumped at the opportunity to help open our school in San Francisco in 2015 where she has since served as administrative director, assistant head of school, and now Head of School.
+In 2015, she jumped at the opportunity to help open our school in San Francisco, where she has since served as administrative director, assistant head of school, and now Head of School.

 Director of Admissions

 Andrea has been passionate about early childhood education since her teens, when she attended a teacher-training magnet high school in her native country of Brazil.
-She went on to earn a B.A. and M.A. in education.
+She went on to earn a Bachelor’s and Master’s in education.
 Since then, she has worked as a preschool teacher, directed preschool programs, and helped families successfully navigate the world of early childhood education.